uilianries/imgui/Implementing-Power-Save,-aka-Idling-outside-of-ImGui.md

 ### 1. Create a storage for the idling data

-First, inside the application state rendering function, let's add a storage for the Idling parameters.
+First, inside the application state, let's add a storage for the Idling parameters.

 For example:
 ```cpp